There are countless film versions of Alexandre Dumas’ captivating novel, The Three Musketeers.

 A Proper Wedding

 Lana married Bob Topping on April 26, 1948, a mere three weeks after filming wrapped on The Three Musketeers.
-And as Lana’s previous two (or three if you count Stephen Crane twice…) marriages had been quick, unceremonious affairs, she wanted her marriage to Bob to be an all-out wedding! [aff. link]
+Since Lana’s previous two (or three if you count Stephen Crane twice…) marriages had been quick, unceremonious affairs, she wanted her marriage to Bob to be more traditional [aff. link]:

 “This time I wanted a traditional wedding gown, flowers, a reception, and a perfect honeymoon.
 A beautiful celebration, with our good friends present.”

-And that is just what Lana got!
-(If you exclude the intrusion of the press!)
-The wedding was held at Billy Wilkerson’s huge Bel-Air home (yes, the same Billy Wilkerson who discovered Lana sipping a Coke and started her film career in 1937!)
-Cheryl describes the opulence of the wedding so perfectly [aff. link], I can visualize it almost as if I were there!
+The wedding was held at Billy Wilkerson’s huge Bel-Air home (yes, the same Billy Wilkerson who discovered Lana sipping a Coke and started her film career in 1937.)
+As Cheryl Crane remembered the opulence of the wedding [aff. link]:

 “The decorations at the reception were decidedly over the top.
 The guests were heady from the overwhelming odor of bands of flowers.
 Huge ice sculpture doubles for the bride and groom stood on a pedestal, locked in an embrace.
 I was most attracted to an immense buffet table on which was arranged a miniature European village fashioned out of food.”

-The wedding was indicative of how the Turner/Topping marriage would be: full of decadence, extravagant world traveling, and high living.
-The marriage would ultimately end in divorce in 1952, but there’s no denying that Lana and Bob certainly had some good times.
+The wedding was indicative of the decadence, extravagant world traveling, and high living that would define the Turner/Topping marriage.
+Though the marriage ultimately ended in divorce in 1952, there’s no denying that Lana and Bob enjoyed living the good life together, at least for a time.

 My Hometown Connection to Lana Turner

-The family vacation the Toppings took to the Biltmore is quite well documented, and I adore finding pictures of Lana poolside at the Coral Casino, or sharing a snack with Cheryl on the hotel grounds.
-Seeing these photos of Lana off screen, enjoying a family vacation at a place I frequently visit is absolutely thrilling: I can literally say that I have walked in the footsteps of one of my favorite Hollywood legends!
+The family vacation the Toppings took to the Biltmore is well documented, with happy pics of Lana sitting poolside at the Coral Casino, or sharing a snack with Cheryl on the hotel grounds.
+It’s exciting to see photos of Lana, enjoying this beautiful hotel 70 years ago, that I love visiting today.